-- applicable regime of Public Companies); and - (3) request the president of the board or an examiner to call a shareholders' meeting or to adjourn any shareholders' meeting in the event that they consider that they are not well informed with respect to a specific matter of the agenda.
+- (1) appoint a member to the board of directors; - (2) appoint an examiner (unless they elected to adopt the applicable regime of Public Companies); and - (3) request the president of the board or an examiner to call a shareholders' meeting or to adjourn any shareholders' meeting in the event that they consider that they are not well informed with respect to a specific matter of the agenda.

-Shareholders representing fifteen percent (15%) or more 10 of the shares representing the capital stock with voting rights (including limited or restricted) or without voting rights of a SAPI, may file a civil liability action in court against the directors or the examiners in the benefit of the corporation pursuant to the terms of the LGSM11.
+Shareholders representing fifteen percent (15%) or more10 of the shares representing the capital stock with voting rights (including limited or restricted) or without voting rights of a SAPI, may file a civil liability action in court against the directors or the examiners in the benefit of the corporation pursuant to the terms of the LGSM11.